Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 In order to achieve the intentions of these design configurations, you need to use specific materials for manufacturing the major components of the axial flow compressors.
 For example, rotors and stators should be made from aluminum, titanium, nickel alloys, steel, or some fibrous composites.
 While the casing is made from a composition of aluminum, magnesium, titanium, steel, or iron.

 As axial flow compressors are a type of dynamic compressor, it is only right to compare them against the other form of the dynamic compressor.
 Introducing the centrifugal compressor.

 Centrifugal compressors have a far simpler design than axial flow compressors which leads to easier manufacturing operation, fewer components, reduced price per unit, and significantly lower maintenance costs.
 As you already know, the flow direction in the axial compressor is parallel to the axis of the shaft.
 The flow in the centrifugal compressor radially recedes from the driving shaft perpendicular to its motion.

 One thing that should be known is the difficulty centrifugal compressors are designed with multi-stages.
-On the other hand, axial compressors are very suited to this design, have smaller frontal areas and high mass flow rates.
+On the other hand, axial compressors are very suited to this design and have smaller frontal areas and high mass flow rates.

-In regards to the ever so important pressure ratio.
-The centrifugal compressor achieves the highest per stage ratio in comparison to the axial that develops a very low-pressure ratio per stage.
+In regards to the ever-so-important pressure ratio.
+The centrifugal compressor achieves the highest per-stage ratio in comparison to the axial which develops a very low-pressure ratio per stage.
 This leads to the requirement for more stages, which may become a hassle.
-The positive displacement compressors have a very high-pressure ratio when compared against these two dynamic compressors.
+The positive displacement compressors have a very high-pressure ratio when compared to these two dynamic compressors.